RALEIGH FIRE MUSEUM

 Legeros, Ronny Mizell, K.C.
 Ray, Tim

 energy was instrumental in creating the

 mission of the museum organization, and

 Those who helped open the physical museum-- from preparing the

 space to providing artifacts to documenting the grand

-opening-- included Steve Bartholomew, Tim Blaisdell,
+opening-- also included Steve Bartholomew, Tim Blaisdell,

 Ronald Campbell, Creighton Edwards, David Freeman, Dave

 Upchurch, Kathy Walters, Steve Welch, and Lee Wilson.